-And this was the argument put forward by Mr Pain, defending Walter Stephen Thompson, in the Clerkenwell court on Thursday the 21st of March.
+And this was the argument put forward by Mr Pain, defending Walter Stephen Thompson, in the Clerkenwell court on Thursday 21 March.
 Pain suggested that the curious absence of Elizabeth Roberts had an easy explanation: she was unwilling to be cross-examined.
 And she was unwilling to be cross-examined because she was afraid that her evidence would be shown to be a tissue of lies.
 Pain made the further point that Roberts was in any case untrustworthy — and you will find this shocking — because she had been in the workhouse before entering the curate’s service.
 She had left the workhouse without a reference as to her good character.

 William Major Cooke, the magistrate, declared that the case could not proceed without Elizabeth Roberts.
 At this point Detective Sergeant Newbold pointed out that the local woman who kept house for the Reades, Mary Davis, was in attendance.
 Under cross-examination Davis alleged that Roberts nursed a grudge against young Thompson.
 She had no idea what Thompson had done to deserve it, but she had heard a semi-intoxicated Roberts mouthing off about the boy.